SplendidAlakey/Perfectly-Splendid/README.md

 ## How to install

-The pack is possible to install with any launcher, however I can only fully support 3 methods: Vanilla Launcher; CurseForge app; Prism Launcher.
+The pack is possible to install with any launcher, however, I can only fully support 3 methods: Vanilla Launcher; CurseForge app; Prism Launcher.

-Warning MultiMC users: at the time of writing this, MMC has a bug that prevents Narrator Library from working, breaking text-to-speech blocks from Supplementaries.
+⚠ Warning ⚠ MultiMC users: at the time of writing this, MMC has a bug that prevents Narrator Library from working, breaking text-to-speech blocks from Supplementaries.
 Otherwise MultiMC is fully supported, but you will have to use something else to download the mods.

 ### Using Prism Launcher (recommended):